shuvo881/Object-Tracking-App/README.md

 * yolo11n.pt: This is base mode, we use it for training

 Utils Files:
-* Contain camera chaking, visualization, video_stream and tracking Code
+* Contains camera chaking, visualization, video_stream and tracking Code

+Run File:
+* Contains trained model and statistics.